zevo-enterprise/zevo-enterprise/README.md

-## Who were the identified terrorists who hijacked the aircraft, or was it controlled?
+## Who were the identified terrorists who hijacked the aircraft, or was it controlled ???

-## Neusa's station is a submarine featuring a zero-gravity compartment; it is the room of lies.
+## Neusa's station is a submarine featuring a zero-gravity compartment; it is the room of lies. ???

 ---

-## Quem foram os Terroristas identificados que sequestram as aeronaves no bairro, ou era controlado???
+## Quem foram os Terroristas identificados que sequestram as aeronaves no bairro, ou era controlado ???

-## A estacao da neusa é um submarino que tem um compartimento com zero gravidade, é sala da mentira
+## A estacao da neusa é um submarino que tem um compartimento com zero gravidade, é sala da mentira ???

 ## Daua Security Forces - Cybersecurity Exercise Guardian